project-meucci/thimm.github.io/docs/Agtech - So What?/Services-and-software-for-on-farm-autonomy-with-iftach-birger-of-fieldin.md

 ---
-title: Services and Software for On-Farm Autonomy, with Iftach Birger of FieldIn
+title: Services And Software For On Farm Autonomy With Iftach Birger Of Fieldin
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-05-04)